flatcar-archive/flatcar-docs/docs/reference/developer-guides/sdk-modifying-flatcar.md

 These files contain dependencies of a package - both build and runtime - as well as implement callbacks for downloading, patching, building, and installing the package.
 The callbacks in these ebuild files are written in shell.
 The Gentoo package system - portage - will, when building / installing a package, run the respective callbacks in order (e.g. `src_fetch()` for downloading package sources, and `src_compile()` for building).
-Common ebuild functions shared across many packages are implemented via classes (in `eclass/`) which can be inherited by package ebuilds.
+Common ebuild functions shared across many packages are implemented via eclasses (in `eclass/`) which can be inherited by package ebuilds.

 For more information on Gentoo in general please refer to the [Gentoo devmanual](https://devmanual.gentoo.org/).